 Employment The Census data from 2011 indicates that around 67 % of the adult population is economically active, and 63% in employment.
 The remainder were either students or retired.
-Caythorpe is centrally positioned between Lincoln, Sleaford, Grantham and Newark,
+Caythorpe is centrally positioned between Lincoln, Sleaford, Grantham and Newark, and is linked by the A1 and the East Coast Main Line to other towns, including London.
+These towns provide a wide range of employment opportunities.
+The largest employer in the area is the Royal Air Force, with major bases at Cranwell (8 miles) and Waddington (12 miles) providing a range of career Civil Service and contractual employment outlets in addition to the uniformed members of the RAF.

-Businesses Within the parish we identified from advertisements in local journals and Yell, 32 businesses and three education/child care providers in the parish.
+Businesses.
+Within the parish we identified from advertisements in local journals and Yell, 32 businesses and three education/child care providers in the parish.
 Eight of these are sole traders, but the rest employ at least one other person.
 Businesses were contacted to find out how many employees were on the payroll.
 The table groups them by their main activity: